Maintaining Outdoor Sculptures: How to Clean a Bronze Statue and Protective Waxing of Bronze Sculptures

 Third, clean your sculpture using water and a soft brush or wet cloth.

-Remember, do not use cleaning chemicals on your sculpture.
 Because bronze is coloured chemically (and using heat), cleaning chemicals on your sculpture can change the colour.

-Fourth, dry the sculpture with an old towel to prevent streaks.
+Once your sculpture is cleaned off, dry the sculpture with an old towel to prevent streaks.

 If you do not dry the sculpture, dirt will reappear on the artwork once the water it is suspended in evaporates.

-Fifth, apply a thin layer of wax from the tin with a paint-brush.
+Apply a thin layer of wax from the tin with a paint-brush.
 Careful: wax can stain!
 Avoid nice clothing and carpets!

 Apply the wax with a stippling motion (a dabbing motion) to help the wax reach deeper detail.